Christianity in Norway

-Christianity is the largest religion in Norway.
-Norway has historically been called a Christian country.
+Christianity is the largest religion in Norway and it has historically been called a Christian country.
 A majority of the population are members of the Church of Norway with 64.9% of the population officially belonging to the Evangelical Lutheran Church of Norway in 2021.
 At numerous times in history, Norway sent more missionaries per capita than any other country.
 This changed considerably from the 1960s.
 In 2004, only 12% of the population attended church services each month.
-Citizens born in Norway to one or two Norwegian parents are automatically added to the list of Protestant Christians in Norway, and are required to "sign out" of the church.
-Norwegian citizens' tax funds are given to the Protestant Church until one registers as a member of another religious group, or as a member of the Humanist association.
+The Church of Norway receives a fixed sum from the Government not based on membership numbers.
+Other religious organisations receive approximately the same amount per member.

 In 1993, there were 4,981 churches and chapels in Norway.

 Christianization

 The conversion of Norway to Christianity began well before 1000 AD.
 The raids on Ireland, Britain and the Frankish kingdoms had brought the Vikings in touch with Christianity.
 Haakon the Good of Norway who had grown up in England tried to introduce Christianity in the tenth century, but had met resistance from pagan leaders and soon abandoned the idea.

 Anglo-Saxon missionaries from England and Germany engaged in converting Norwegians to Christianity, but with limited success.
 However, they succeeded in converting Olaf I of Norway to Christianity.
 Olaf II of Norway (later Saint Olaf) had more success in his efforts to convert the population, and he is credited with Christianising Norway.

 The Christians in Norway often established churches or other holy sites at places that had previously been sacred under the Norse religion.
 The spread of conversion can be measured by burial sites as Pagans were buried with grave goods while Christians were not.
 Christianity had become well established in Norway by the middle of the 11th century and had become dominant by the middle of the 12th century.
 Stave churches were built of wood without the use of nails in the 13th century.